vsuo/03-Getting-and-Cleaning-Data/README.md

 **Step 5**: Now we have training and test dataset created for step 1 and 2 above.
 Both these datasets contains same number of observations.
 Using the **merge()** function merge both dataset. merged dataset is called '**part1data**'.
 This is first part of the given excercise.
 Step 1 to 4 are prestep to create merge dataset

-**Step 6**: using the dataset from step 5, create a new dataset called '**part2data**' this dataset will extracts all the measurements from step 5 which contains mean and standard deviation.
-In order to find the variable corresponding to mean and std, use **grep() function to grep mean or std from fdata (feature.txt) and create a variable called fcol which contains all the columns which contains mean and std. once you have all the required column use **select()** to create a dataset from step 1 above
+**Step 6**: Using the dataset from step 5, create a new dataset called '**part2data**'.
+This dataset will extracts all the measurements from step 5 which contains mean and standard deviation.
+In order to find the variable corresponding to mean and std, use **grep()** function to grep mean or std from fdata (feature.txt) and create a variable called fcol which contains all the columns which contains mean and std. once you have all the required column use **select()** to create a dataset from step 1 above

-**Step 7**:
+**Step 7**: Using the dataset from step 5, create a new dataset called '**part3data**'.
+This dataset will have activities replaced with corresponding label.
+In order to find label, use activity dataset '**activitydata**' created in step 3 and apply **which()** to replace activity with label.
+There are 6 activity so loop 6 times to replace each activity with corresponding label.
+Use **factor()** function to check labels for each activity to ensure it is replaced correctly.

-**Step 8**:
+**Step 8**: Using the dataset from step 7, create a new dataset called '**part4data**'.
+This

 **Step 9**: